rorodata/style-transfer-demo/README.md

 #### Steps (code only)
 ```
 > git clone https://github.com/rorodata/style-transfer-demo.git
-> cd recommender-system-demo
+> cd style-transfer-demo

 # NOTE: edit roro.yml to change project name to name of new project, I am using the project name style-transfer for this example
 > roro create style-transfer
 Created project: style-transfer

 > roro deploy
-Deploying project movie-reco.
+Deploying project style-transfer.
 This may take a few moments ...
 Restarted {} services.
 1
 default: https://style-transfer.rorocloud.io/